 The program starts at 9:00 a.m. on January 6 and ends on January 15.
 Students should plan to arrive on January 4.
 Lodging will be covered from the 4th through the 15th

 There will be a mandatory meeting on the Cornell campus in November to prepare you for the program.
 At this meeting we will address purchasing airline tickets, coordinating travel with other students, what to pack, course materials to bring, behavioral expectations, emergency contacts, in-country travel, and forms to be completed.
 You will also be given your first assignment, which is due the first day of the course.
 Attendance at these meetings is required.

 We strongly advise you to purchase travel cancellation insurance in case the program is cancelled or you find you are unable to attend.

-In addition, the Cornell Study Abroad office has prepared a handbook for Cornell students studying abroad during the fall or spring semesters.
-Although much of the information in this publication does not apply to Summer/Winter Session students, you may still want to check out the more general sections on money, health and safety, and international travel.
+In addition, the Cornell Global Learning office has prepared a advice section for Cornell students studying abroad during the fall or spring semesters.
+Although much of the information on that site does not apply to Summer/Winter Session students, you may still want to check out the more general sections on money, health and safety, and international travel.